TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 # Items and Tags

 Your **items** are your stuff.
 They go in your **inventory**.
-Playing cards, bundles of rope, your trusty blade-- it might be equipment with tags to describe its use, or it might simply be a flavorful item that may or may not have specifically codified effects.
+Playing cards, bundles of rope, your trusty blade-- it might have tags to describe its use, or it might simply be a flavorful item that may or may not have specifically codified effects.

 ## How much can your inventory hold?